vahidmoeinifar/DSSS-2025/README.md

 ### 1. Topic Title:
 ## Intelligent Group Decision Support System Simulator Based on Information Fusion and AI Methods

-### 2. Abstract:
-This project aims to design and implement a prototype Group Decision Support System (GDSS) that integrates multiple information sources using AI-based fusion techniques.
-The system will simulate multiple decision-making agents, each with independent information inputs and uncertainty levels.
-The goal is to fuse their opinions into a single, collective decision using probabilistic and AI-driven fusion models.
-The prototype will provide a visual interface using **Qt Quick** to display the decision process dynamically.

 ### 2. Abstract

 This project aims to design and implement a prototype **Group Decision Support System (GDSS)** that integrates multiple information sources using **AI-based fusion techniques**.
 The system will simulate multiple decision-making agents, each with independent information inputs and uncertainty levels.
 The goal is to fuse their opinions into a single, collective decision using probabilistic and AI-driven fusion models.